 Some healthcare providers are not as familiar with sex and gender diversity as they should be.
 It may be easier to get hormones if you tell them you are transgender.

 Many trans+ and gender+ people take hormones as part of their gender expression.
-Those who do must think about their reproductive options before they start hormones.
-Hormones may change their bodies so they can not make children.
+You must think about you reproductive options before you start hormones.
+Hormones may change your body so you can not make children.
 It is important to know the other possible risks and side effects before starting.